-Venezuela socialists win disputed elections
+Venezuela socialists win disputed polls

 Venezuela socialists win governor seats amid fraud claims

-Electoral authorities in Venezuela say the Socialist Party has won 17 of 23 state governorships in a crushing victory.
+Electoral authorities in Venezuela say the governing Socialist Party has won 17 of 23 state governorships in a crushing victory.

-President Nicolas Maduro hailed it as a victory for chavismo, his party's brand of socialism named after former president Hugo Chavez.
+President Nicolás Maduro hailed it as a victory for Chavismo, his party's brand of socialism named after former president Hugo Chávez.

 But opposition leaders alleged fraud.

-The Democratic Union Roundtable coalition has refused to recognise the result and demanded a complete audit, campaign director Gerardo Blyde said.
+The Democratic Unity Roundtable coalition has refused to recognise the result and demanded a complete audit, campaign director Gerardo Blyde said.

-Polls had suggested the opposition would win between 11 and 18 governorships.
+He said that "neither Venezuelans nor the world will swallow this fiction".

-Venezuela has faced serious food shortages, economic crisis and political violence this year, including the deaths of more than 100 people at protests.
+The results were announced by the president of the National Electoral Council (CNE), Tibisay Lucena.
+The council is dominated by government loyalists and has been accused of pro-government bias by the opposition.

 More conflict ahead